lnicola/blog/content/a-fun-nfs-bug.md

 ## Something is broken

-I have a workload which involves relatively many of those images at once, accessed through the [`s3fs`](https://github.com/s3fs-fuse/s3fs-fuse) FUSE helper (a way to make an S3 container look like a file system).
+I have a workload which involves relatively many of those images at once, accessed through the [`s3fs`](https://github.com/s3fs-fuse/s3fs-fuse) FUSE helper (a way to make an S3 bucket look like a file system).
-For some reason, sometimes it starts failing requests after a while, and using NFS is a way to work around that.
+For some reason, sometimes requests start failing after a while, and using NFS is a way to work around that.

-But today strange was happening when using the NFS share.
+But something strange was happening today when I was trying to use the NFS share.
 One version of [GDAL](https://github.com/OSGeo/gdal/) was able to read the files, while another, older one, complained they were invalid and wasn't able to open them.
 Using `s3fs`, both GDAL versions worked fine.

 This made me think that NFS is returning corrupted files (maybe with some junk at the end), and the newer GDAL was able to ignore that.
 But on a closer look, both `s3fs` and NFS returned identical (up to a checksum, at least) files.
-This was the cause of some head scratching, since reading identical files should yield identical results.
+This was the cause of some head scratching, since reading a the same file from different places should yield the same results &mdash;

 ## My favourite tool

-Unless maybe it shouldn't?
+&mdash; unless maybe it shouldn't?
 This story seemed fishy and I broke out what's probably my favourite debugging tool, `strace`.
 `strace` sets breakpoints on every interaction of a program with the operating system ([system call](https://en.wikipedia.org/wiki/System_call)) and displays the request involved, including the arguments.
 So, for example, if Linux a program tries to open a file, it will show up in `strace` as an `open` or `openat` call.